Creative Writing

-We're pleased to offer students rigorous and diverse coursework in fiction and poetry, as well as a variety of electives in drama, creative nonfiction and screenwriting.
-Over the years we've been proud to host many great writers on campus, including Joy Harjo, Charles Wright, Tayari Jones, Ron Rash, Fred Chappell, James Dickey, Cris Mazza, Li-Young Lee, Robert Bausch and many others.
+We're pleased to offer students rigorous and diverse coursework in fiction, poetry, and creative nonfiction, as well as a variety of electives in drama, publishing, and screenwriting.
+Over the years we've been proud to host many great writers on campus, including Rita Dove, Natasha Threthewey, Jeff VanderMeer, Joy Harjo, Charles Wright, Tayari Jones, Ron Rash, Fred Chappell, James Dickey, Cris Mazza, Li-Young Lee, Robert Bausch and many others.
 Each spring ETSU sponsors a creative writing festival, ETSU Celebrates Creative Writing, which features workshops and readings from writers around the country.
+As of Fall 2025, English majors at ETSU can pursue a concentration in creative writing.
+We also offer a minor in creative writing open to students in any discipline.
+Students in our program may go on to a variety of careers, including publishing, editing, advertising, business, content development, teaching, and more.

 We have several scholarship opportunities available.